-By Wendy Stoltz / Last Modified On January 15, 2023
+By Wendy Stoltz / Last Modified On April 18, 2023

-At my house, it's usually a story of the kids asking me to buy bananas, but then they don't actually eat them, so I'm left with bananas that need to be used up, and quick!
+If you're anything like me, you might know the mental drama that happens when you've accidentally let a whole bunch of bananas get too ripe.
+At my house, it's usually a story of the kids asking me to buy bananas, but then they don't actually eat them, so I'm left with bananas that need to be used up and quickly!
+I hate food wastage!

-Gluten Free Flour Blend- I used Bob's Red Mill 1-to-1 Gluten Free Baking Flour.
+Gluten-Free Flour Blend- I used Bob's Red Mill 1-to-1 Gluten-Free Baking Flour.
 You can use your favorite baking blend in this recipe.

 Xanthan Gum - You only need to add this if your flour blend doesn't have it included.